thisisnsh/aithing/README.md

 - 2 hover required to open the app after closing
 - Support Edit title
 - Support AI Suggestions : Understand you and suggest things based on time and this
+- Show * for active tabs in sidebar

 ------------------------